Error handling and exceptions

 Serverpod allows you to throw an exception on the server, serialize it, and catch it in your client app.

 If you throw a normal exception that isn't caught by your code, it will be treated as an internal server error.
 The exception will be logged together with its stack trace, and a 500 HTTP status (internal server error) will be sent to the client.
-On the client side, this will throw a non-specific ServerpodException, which provides no more data than a session id number which can help identify the call in your logs.
+On the client side, this throws a ServerpodClientException with status code 500 (specifically ServerpodClientInternalServerError).
+The error message and stack trace stay on the server, logged to the serverpod_session_log table.

 Use the Serverpod Insights app to view your logs.
 It will show any failed or slow calls and will make it easy to pinpoint any errors in your server.